-Olive tree leaves have long been used in Mediterranean diets for not just their taste but for their health properties.
+Olive tree leaves have long been used in Mediterranean diets for their taste and health properties.

-The properties of olive leaf extract are now seeing a long-list of health benefits and the reason why many supplements are keen to include this ingredient.
+The properties of olive leaf extract are now seeing a long list of health benefits, which is why many supplements are keen to include this ingredient.

 What is Olive Leaf Extract?

 The olive leaf extract comes from the leaves of the olive tree, also known as the Olea europaea.
 Containing an active ingredient called oleuropein, it is a polyphenol with anti-tumor and anti-inflammatory properties.